vercel/next.js/docs/api-reference/data-fetching/get-initial-props.md

 ## Context Object

-`getInitialProps` receives a single argument called `context`, it's an object with the following properties:
+`getInitialProps` receives a single argument called `ctx`, it's an object with the following properties:

 - `pathname` - Current route.
 That is the path of the page in `/pages`
 - `query` - Query string section of URL parsed as an object